 Mental Health Services in Special Education

-This webinar is part of a monthly series hosted by the Advocacy and Community Engagement (ACE) Team.
+This webinar was recorded as part of a monthly series hosted by the Advocacy and Community Engagement (ACE) Team.
 The series explores a wide range of topics, from tools to support school-aged children with disabilities to resources that help adults navigate employment and public benefits.
 Each session is guided by direct feedback from community partners, ensuring the webinars address the issues they consider most important.
+This series will be hosted through 2026.
+See our upcoming events and register here.

 Disclaimer: The following presentation is meant for education only and does not constitute legal advice nor counsel.
 Your situation may be unique and require careful attention.